ssbsukirat/medicine/Gastroenterology/Alimentary canal/Inflammatory bowel disease.md

 # Etiology and Pathogenesis
 * homeostasis between commensals, epithelial cells and immune cells in tissues
 * all three from "supraorganism" and function in integrated matter
-* affected by specific genetic and environment factors
+* affected by specific genetic and environment factors (smoking , antibiotics , enteropathogens)
+* chronic state of dysregulated inflammation